ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

 ansible_check_mode
     Boolean that indicates if we are in check mode or not

+ansible_dependent_role_names
+    The names of the roles currently imported into the current play as dependencies of other plays

 ansible_diff_mode
     Boolean that indicates if we are in diff mode or not